Configure Azure App Registration Permissions for Win32 Applications in Intune

 Now, it is time to go to the Patch My PC Publisher and input the Authority, Application ID, and Application Secret into the Intune Options window of the Publisher.

 Replace <TenantName> with the Tenant name you found in the tenant status page of your Intune tenant.
 Paste the Application ID and Application Secret that was saved from earlier.
-Click Test to validate that the Publisher can connect to your Intune tenant.
-If you get a dialog box that says “Successfully connected to Intune”, congratulations!
-You can now begin to publish applications to your Intune tenant.
+Click Test to view the Intune Connection Status and validate that the Publisher can connect to your Intune tenant.
+If the listed permissions all have a green checkmark under Enabled, you can now begin to publish applications to your Intune tenant.